-So, when you’re getting a digital readout of 160 degrees Fahrenheit, is it time to take the pork shoulder off the smoker?
+So, when you’re getting a digital readout of 160 degrees Fahrenheit, is it time to take the pork butt off the smoker?
 Not quite.
 You want to make sure all that lovely pork fat has had a chance to render out, which will make your job easier when it’s time to shred the meat.

-You should cook the pork shoulder until the internal temperature reaches at least 195 degrees Fahrenheit.
+You should cook the pork butt until the internal temperature reaches at least 195 degrees Fahrenheit.
 The pork will continue to cook during the crucial resting period, which will bring it up to around 200 degrees.
-At these temps, the meat will so tender that it will start to fall apart when you prod it with a fork.
+At these temps, the meat will be so tender that it will start to fall apart when you prod it with a fork.

 If you’d like the pork to turn out even softer, it’s fine to leave it on the grill until you get a readout of 202 to 205 degrees.
 Try not to let it cook for any longer, though.
-It is possible to overcook pork shoulder.
+It is possible to overcook pork butt.
 If this happens, your pulled pork will be unpleasantly dry.

-Prepare the pork shoulder for the grill by trimming the excess fat and seasoning it with your favorite barbecue rub.
+Prepare the pork butt for the grill by trimming the excess fat and seasoning it with your favorite barbecue rub.
 At this point, you can let it sit in the fridge overnight, or allow it to rest at room temperature for about half an hour.